Sidney Lanier: Early life and military career

+Career

 Shortly after the war, he taught school briefly, then moved to Montgomery, Alabama, where he worked as a night clerk at the Exchange Hotel (a hotel partly owned by his grandfather; his brother Clifford also worked there and became a part owner after the war), and also performed as a musician.
 He was the regular organist at the First Presbyterian Church in nearby Prattville.
 He wrote his only novel, Tiger Lilies (1867), while in Alabama.

 This novel was partly autobiographical, describing a stay in 1860 at his grandfather's Montvale Springs resort hotel near Knoxville, Tennessee.
-In 1867, he moved to Prattville, at that time a small town just north of Montgomery, where he taught and served as principal of a school.
+In 1867, he moved to Prattville, at that time a small town just north of Montgomery, where he taught at a small school.
 He married Mary Day of Macon in 1867 and moved back to his hometown, where he began working in his father's law office.

 After passing the Georgia bar, Lanier practiced as a lawyer for several years.
 During this period he wrote a number of lesser poems, using the "cracker" and "negro" dialects of his day, about poor white and black farmers in the Reconstruction South.
 He traveled extensively through southern and eastern portions of the United States in search of a cure for his tuberculosis.

 While on one such journey in Texas, he rediscovered his native and untutored talent for the flute and decided to travel to the northeast in hopes of finding employment as a musician in an orchestra.
 Unable to find work in New York City, Philadelphia, or Boston, he signed on to play flute for the Peabody Orchestra in Baltimore, Maryland, shortly after its organization.
 He taught himself musical notation and quickly rose to the position of first flautist.
 He was famous in his day for his performances of a personal composition for the flute called "Black Birds", which mimics the song of that species.

 In an effort to support Mary and their three sons, he also wrote poetry for magazines.
-His most famous poems were "Corn" (1875), "The Symphony" (1875), "Centennial Meditation" (1876), "The Song of the Chattahoochee" (1877), "The Marshes of Glynn", (1878) and "A Sunrise Song" (1881).
-The latter two poems are generally considered his greatest works.
-They are part of an unfinished set of lyrical nature poems known as the "Hymns of the Marshes", which describe the vast, open salt marshes of Glynn County on the coast of Georgia.
+His most famous poems were "Corn" (1875), "The Symphony" (1875), "Centennial Meditation" (1876), "The Song of the Chattahoochee" (1877), "The Marshes of Glynn", (1878) "A Sunrise Song" (1881), and "Evening Song" (1884).
+These poems are generally considered his greatest works, and have been set to music by many composers, including Charles Tomlinson Griffes and Grace W. Root.
+"The Marshes of Glynn" and "A Sunrise Song" are part of an unfinished set of lyrical nature poems known as the "Hymns of the Marshes", which describe the vast, open salt marshes of Glynn County on the coast of Georgia.
 (The longest bridge in Georgia is in Glynn County and is named for Lanier.)